 The following have a negative effect on the immune system:

-• Salt: A high salt diet can help promote the development of immune-regulated diseases, including infections, multiple sclerosis, cancer, and high blood pressure.
+- Salt: A high-salt diet can help promote the development of immune-regulated diseases, including infections, multiple sclerosis, cancer, and high blood pressure.

 Stress Management

 Chelsie Rohrscheib, a medical scientist, neuroscientist, and sleep expert at Wesper, explained the findings to The Epoch Times in an email.

-“Chronic stress weakens the immune system by causing long-term elevation of cortisol,” she said.
+“Chronic stress weakens the immune system by causing long-term elevation of cortisol,” she wrote.
 “Although cortisol is essential for survival, too much of it has a negative impact on the entire body.
-In terms of the immune system, it suppresses the production and activity of white blood cells, which locate and destroy harmful pathogens,” she added.
+In terms of the immune system, it suppresses the production and activity of white blood cells, which locate and destroy harmful pathogens.”

 Exercise

+“Exercises raise heart rate, which requires a large boost of cortisol to help you maintain your energy levels,” Rohrscheib wrote.
 “Once your exercise is over, most of your reserve cortisol stores have been used, which means that you are less likely to have chronically elevated cortisol throughout the day.
 Normal blood cortisol levels allow the immune system to remain active and functioning.”

 Experts advocate at least 150 minutes of moderate-intensity physical activity per week for healthy adults, such as 30 minutes a day for five days.